-At times, I will spend time working with children to gain more understanding about the particular areas of learning that they are finding more challenging, so that I can work with the child, the class teacher and the child’s parents to decide upon the most appropriate level of support.
+At times, I will spend time working with and assessing children to gain more understanding about the particular areas of learning that they are finding more challenging, so that I can work with the child, the class teacher and the child’s parents to decide upon the most appropriate level of support.

-I can refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.
+I refer children to external agencies (with parental consent), if we feel that we need a better understanding of how to support a particular child’s needs.